 My alcoholism at work, as a teacher

-Maintaining my addiction became very time consuming, and it definitely cut into my work.
-I am a teacher, and most of my early mornings meant loud bells, chaos, and seventh graders.
+Maintaining my addiction became very time-consuming, and it definitely cut into my work.
+I am a teacher, and most of my early mornings included loud bells, chaos, and seventh graders.
 These things do not sit well with hangovers.
 Nothing sits well with hangovers.

-But, in my case, I tried to carry on.
-Each morning, I would sleep as late as I could, and then find myself trying to fit my bloated body into something reasonably professional.
+But I tried to carry on.
+Each morning, I would sleep as late as I could, and then try to fit my bloated body into something reasonably professional.
 Everything ached, most of all my heart.
 I fed my two children, repeatedly begged, yelled, and blackmailed them to get out the door on time, grabbed my satchel which was stuffed with hastily graded papers, and headed out.

-But, after a time, my life slowly sank under all the bottles of wine, and my interest in other things faded.
+But over time my life slowly sank under all the bottles of wine, and my interest in other things faded.
 And then, before I realized, I had slowly swung on my pendulum of addiction over to Way Past Caring.

 This is how addiction also operates.
 You might notice someone rolling about, all askew, but you’re busy or tired, and you don’t want to offend.
 And then, before you know it, it’s just part of the scenery.

 Meanwhile, my scenery was becoming more and more wretched.
-I remember looking over some graded papers and gaping at the red inked scrawls on them.
+I remember looking over some graded papers and gaping at the red-inked scrawls on them.
 I could barely understand my own comments.
 My scribbles were terse, like each paper was a nuisance and a bother.

 There was now a fear, itching at the back of my brain, telling me that life without wine would be impossible.
-It might mean a conversation with my boss, and leaves of absence, and other impossible things.
-These thoughts would flare up at me, and I would pour more wine to subdue them.
+It might mean a conversation with my boss, leaves of absence, and other impossible things.
+These thoughts would flare up within me, and I would pour more wine to subdue them.

-And that is how I became an alcoholic at work.
+That is how I became an alcoholic at work.
 And at home.
 And everywhere in between.

-And it would not be long until I would no longer be able to manage it.
+It would not be long until I would no longer be able to manage it.